Kleber-gluten/AboutMe/README.md

 - 👋 Hi, I’m Cauã Diniz
 - 👀 I’m interested in AI and Game development
 - 🌱 I’m currently learning Game development
-- 📫 How to reach me ...
+- 📫 How to reach me: cauadinizbh@gmail.com

 <!---
 Kleber-gluten/Kleber-gluten is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.